darcykekw/HRM-Project/HowTheCodeWorks.md

 *   **Role Checks**: I created a function `requireRole()` that I put at the top of restricted pages (like `delete_employee.php`).
 If a user doesn't have the right role (like 'HR Head'), it kicks them out.

 ## 4. Employee Management (`classes/Employee.php`)
-This is the biggest class in the project.
-It handles everything related to employees.
+This class contains the core logic for managing employee records.
 *   **CRUD**: It has functions for `create`, `read`, `update`, and `delete`.
 *   **Transactions**: In the `create` function, I used `beginTransaction()` and `commit()`.
 This is important because if something goes wrong while saving (like the internet cuts out), it `rollBack()` everything so we don't get half-saved data.
 *   **Activity Logs**: Inside the `create`, `update`, and `delete` functions, I pass the current user's ID to MySQL variables (`SET @current_user_id`).
 This way, the database triggers know exactly *who* made the change.